 As of February 1, 2020, the process to add online publisher courses to a school’s A-G course list involves the high school certifying that the online courses from their selected UC-registered online course publisher(s) are comparable to A-G courses offered at the high school, and then self-reporting the courses to UC.
 Specifically, here are the steps:

-NEW: Please check out this video demonstration walking you through the process of self-reporting an online publisher course.
+Please review this video demonstration, which walks schools through the process of self-reporting an online publisher course.

 1. CERTIFY: Principal certification of online publisher courses

 - Principal certification is a process by which a California high school can review coursework that is completed through another institution, organization, or program that does not have an A-G list.